ishika807/ishika807/README.md

 🌐 Web Development Novice | 📊 Intermediate in Data Structures and Algorithms | ✍️ Content Writer

 🎯 Currently, I'm focused on honing my web development skills and learning new technologies to build exciting projects.
-I enjoy exploring front-end frameworks and diving into back-end development.
+I enjoy exploring front-end frameworks.

 📚 When it comes to Data Structures and Algorithms (DSA), I'm comfortable with intermediate-level problem-solving.
 Constantly challenging myself with coding puzzles and algorithmic challenges.